tum-esm/hermes/sensor/raspi-setup-files/README.md

 - Use **Raspberry Pi Imager** (https://www.raspberrypi.com/software/) to flash the **Raspberry Pi OS 64-Bit** on the SD card.
 - In settings set hostname, set ssh key access, configure, maintainence wifi, timezone.
+- Start up the RaspberryPi once with the new SD card and confirm the SSH access
 - Prepare the RaspberryPi setup files by filling in some of the template/example files

 ```